PeterEriksson/dugb-3/README.md

 - Automatic scroll down to the corresponding post/list when user clicks on a notification + css animation highlighting the corresponding post.
 Ok ✅
 - Comments on Posts?
 Ok ✅
 - Use grid instead of flex for parent containers(Sidebar, Feed, Widgets)? -> cleaner.
-- Make the mobile screen size more user firendly
+- Make the mobile screen size more user firendly.
+Ok ✅
 - Upgrade Firebase version so that we can install firebase-hooks in order to render loading indicator while verifying user.
 - Error in the console when refreshing the site on the profile page
-   - Refactor spaghetti code on profile-page and search-page
+   - Refactor spaghetti code on profile-page and search-page.
+Make use of next dynamic routing for searching.
 - Add feature to edit user's info.
    - if a user is edited (for example user has updated his userImage) add cloud function that handles updating user's info in posts/lists/comments
 - Dark/light mode toggle button